 In Central Asia, concern over the safety of more than 100 large dams and other water control facilities, located mostly on transboundary rivers, has grown significantly in recent years.
 Ageing dams and their inadequate maintenance, coupled with population growth in flood plains downstream from the dams, have resulted in increased risks to life, human health, property and the environment.
 Failure of a dam could have disastrous consequences in downstream regions and countries.

 Effective national regulatory frameworks for dam safety and subregional collaboration on dam safety are therefore critical for Central Asia.
 This was also highlighted in the UNECE-UNESCAP report "Strengthening cooperation for rational and efficient use of water and energy resources in Central Asia".
-Dam safety was one of the main directions in the 2008-2009 Work Programme of the UN Special Programme for the Economies of Central Asia (SPECA).
+Dam safety was one of the main directions starting in the 2008-2009 Work Programme of the UN Special Programme for the Economies of Central Asia (SPECA).

 Central Asian countries, with the exception of Uzbekistan, presently lack adequate institutional and legal frameworks for dam safety.
 There are also no established procedures for notification of co-basin countries in case of accidents or emergency situations with dams.
 The UNECE project therefore aims to